NewsClick: Raid by the Delhi Police

 On 3 October 2023, the Delhi Police reportedly conducted raids at more than thirty locations, including the residences of several journalists associated with NewsClick.
 The locations included the residences of NewsClick Editor Prabir Purkayastha, video journalist Abhisar Sharma, political commentator and senior journalist Aunindyo Chakravarty, veteran journalist Paranjoy Guha Thakurta, Bhasha Singh, Bappa Sinha, and Urmilesh.
 These raids were conducted in connection with a probe into the funding of the news portal NewsClick.
 The Delhi Police Special Cell registered a case against NewsClick under the stringent Unlawful Activities (Prevention) Act (UAPA).

 The residences of former and current NewsClick journalists, contributors, and employees were part of the raids and several individuals including journalists were reportedly detained for questioning.
 The raid extended to NewsClick's premises.
 These events were part of a larger controversy stemming from allegations made in August 2023, following an investigation by The New York Times, which claimed that NewsClick was funded by a U.S. based tech mogul for promoting Chinese propaganda.

 NewsClick denied these allegations, asserting its independence as a news organization.
 The matter remains under investigation, sparking a debate around press freedom and the use of stringent laws in such cases.

+Court ruling

 In May 2024, the Supreme Court ordered Prabir Purkayastha's release from the custody declaring his arrest invalid as the Delhi Police didn't provide grounds for arrest in writing to his lawyer.